opinionated-digital-center/python-library-project-generator/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Look through the {{ cookiecutter.hosting }} issues for bugs.
 Anything tagged with "bug" and "help
 wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
+Look through the {{ cookiecutter.hosting }} issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the
+{{ cookiecutter.project_title }} could always use more documentation, whether as part of the
-official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts,
+official {{ cookiecutter.project_title }} docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at {{ cookiecutter.github_repo_url }}/issues.
+The best way to send feedback is to file an issue at {{ cookiecutter.hosting_repo_url }}/issues.

 If you are proposing a feature: